wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 live list are tagged with the maximum zll clock in which events are allocated.
 The current allocating slab is tracked by variable `curSlab`.

+When an allocation is requested by calling `alloc()`, the allocator first tries `curSlab`, and if it fails, allocates a new slab by calling `allocSlab()`. `allocSlab()` attemps to dequeue one from `freeList`, and calls system allocator to allocate one from the global heap.
+The current slab is also pushed into `curPhaseList`.

 ### Timing Events